 - Management including; 24 month rotation sequence, timing of sowing, cultivation practices grazing/harvesting practices and residual management.

-- Destination of forager crops at harvest
+- Destination of forage crops at harvest

 - Grazing/cropping history